Maia-jp/CoreMotionMagic/README.md

 # CoreMotionMagic
-CoreMotionMagic is a CoreMotion wrapper, the aim's to facilitate the use of Core Motion in amateur projects.
+CoreMotionMagic is a CoreMotion wrapper, that aim's to facilitate the use of Core Motion in amateur projects.

 ## Installation